-Goodwill resulting from the acquisition of operations is recorded at the cost when it arises on the date of acquisition of operations minus the accumulated losses of depreciation, if any.
+Goodwill resulting from the acquisition of operations is recorded at the cost when it arises on the date of acquisition of operations less the accumulated losses of impairment, if any.

-For the purposes of reviewing goodwill impairment, goodwill is allocated to each of the cash-producing units (or group of cash-producing units) that are expected to benefit from the business combination.
+For the purposes of reviewing goodwill impairment, goodwill is allocated to each of the cash-producing units (or group of cash-generating units) that are expected to benefit from the business combination.

-The cash-producing unit to which goodwill is allocated is reviewed to determine the decline in its value on an annual basis or more when there is an indication of a decline in the value of the unit.
-If the recoverable value of the cash-producing unit is less than its book value, the depreciation loss is allocated first to reduce the book value of any goodwill allocated to the unit and then to other assets in the unit in proportion and proportion based on the book value of each asset in the unit.
-Any impairment loss of goodwill is recorded directly in the Consolidated Statement of comprehensive income.
-The loss of
+The cash-generating unit to which goodwill is allocated is reviewed to determine the impairment value on an annual basis or more when there is an indication of impairment.
+If the recoverable value of the cash-generating unit is less than its book value, the impairment loss is allocated first to reduce the book value of any goodwill allocated to the unit and then to other assets in the unit in proportion and proportion based on the book value of each asset in the unit.

 Any impairment loss of goodwill is recorded directly in the Consolidated Statement of comprehensive income.
-The loss of depreciation in the recorded value of goodwill is not reversed in subsequent periods and when the relevant cash-producing unit is excluded, the amount returned on goodwill is included when determining the profit or loss resulting from the exclusion.
+The loss of depreciation in the recorded value of goodwill is not reversed in subsequent periods and when the relevant cash-generating unit is disposed, the amount returned on goodwill is included when determining the profit or loss resulting from the disposal.